kaizhu256/node-swgg/README.md

 # change since becafb3f
+- admin-ui - fix datatables crashing when rows are empty
 - allow jsonapi's response.data to be an empty array
 - add '_Builtin' prefix to swagger-lite's builtin swagger-definition names
 - do not send readonly properties in swgg.apiDict clients